-How to Freeze Panes in Excel Application?
-Very Easy Steps
+How to Freeze Panes in a Microsoft Excel Sheet?
+6 Easy Steps

-In this article, you will learn a step-by-steps guide on how to freeze panes in Excel application.
-It enhances data visibility and simplifies navigation within Excel spreadsheet.
-Sometime Excel users deal with large data, making it challenging to keep track of headers or labels while scrolling through extensive information.
+In this tutorial, you will learn a step-by-step procedure on how to freeze panes in Excel sheet.
+Freezing panes enhances data visibility and simplifies navigation within Excel spreadsheets.
+Sometimes, users are faced with large datasets, making it challenging to keep track of headers or labels while scrolling through extensive information.

 “Freezing panes” is a powerful feature solution to this issue.
-This feature allows you to lock specific rows or columns in place.
+This feature allows you to lock specific rows and columns in the desired place.
 It ensures that specific information or labels remain visible as you navigate through your spreadsheet.

 How to Freeze Panes in Excel Application